Structural Shotcrete

 Soil/Rock Conditions

-Surface preparation critical for bond.
-Loose material removed, surface dampened before application.
-Bond testing may be required.
+Surface preparation is critical for bond.
+Loose material is scaled and removed, the surface dampened before application.
+Bond testing may be required on rehabilitation work.

 Groundwater

-Weep drains installed through facing to prevent hydrostatic buildup.
-Waterproofing membranes used where watertight construction required.
+Weep drains installed through facing to relieve hydrostatic pressure.
+Waterproofing membranes used where watertight construction is required.

 Load Capacity